micha-a-schmidt/Sydney-CPPC/content/authors/Pierobon-Giovanni/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+#- Alumni
-- Former Members
+#- Former Members
+- Research Associates
 ---

 ### Research interests